Office meets railway platform meets service station

 In London, The Office Group is experimenting with informal co-working spaces to exploit this trend.
 The first of these, "The Club", opened late last year in the basement of the company's City offices, a stone's throw from the Bank of England.

 In a sleek but snug space that seats 45, club director Stewart Whiting points out areas of social seating, library style alcoves (for "visual privacy"), sealed-off meeting rooms and sound-proof phone booths.

 Whiting says co-working spaces are popular because, "they balance privacy, the energy we get from others and the buzz we need to work productively".

-The Club is pricier than a Regus lounge, with an eight-pounds-an-hour or 45-pound day rate.
+The Club is pricier than a Regus lounge, with a 45-pound day rate.
 For 195 pounds a month, three-day-a-week access can be purchased; full access is 445 pounds a month.